 - 1. "Gang of Four" Design Patterns book to show - 2.
 Projectable of pp. 6-7 of book (general description of "pattern language" - 3.
 Projectable of p.
 127-128 (the Singleton pattern) - 4.
 Projectable of figures 6.1 and 6.2 from Lethbridge/Langaniere - 5.
-Demo and handout of Iterator demo - 6.
-Spreadsheet with multiple charts demo - 7.
+Projectable of String array operations not using an iterator - 6.
+Demo and handout of Iterator demo - 7.
+Spreadsheet with multiple charts demo - 8.
 Projectable of abstract sequence diagram for Observer pattern (p.
-295) - 8.
-Projectable of simple Observer demo (tic-tac-toe) - 9.
-Demo and handout of Observable demo - 10.
-Demo and handout of swing program with buttons with different looks and feels - 11.
-Projectable of "Gang of Four" book page 175 - 12.
-JDBCLab.java getCourseIds() method - 13.
-Demo of my video store showing multiple patterns use in solving a problem
+295) - 9.
+Projectable of simple Observer demo (tic-tac-toe) - 10.Demo and handout of Observable demo - 11.Demo and handout of swing program with buttons with different looks and feels - 12.Projectable of "Gang of Four" book page 175 (Decorator pattern) - 13.Demo of my version of library showing multiple patterns use in solving a problem - 14.Excerpts from source code for AbstractDisplayableMap and ListModelAdapter. - 15.Documentation (online) for DiplayableCollections package - 16.Handout of demonstration use of DisplayableCollections for an address book